-Many people do not think of conflicts of interest when considering a corruption scheme.
-Nevertheless, if an employee, executive, or owner of a company has an undisclosed interest in an entity with which his company is doing business, the situation can present a conflict of interest.
-In the conflict of interest scheme, the employee, executive, or owner may be able to influence the company decision making process in order to send business to the other entity.
-This conflict of interest may be broader than simply directly involving an employee, executive or owner; it can extend to wives, children and other family members who stand to benefit from any such undisclosed interest.
+Many people do not think of conflicts-of-interest when considering a corruption scheme.
+Nevertheless if an employee, executive, or owner of a company has an undisclosed interest in an entity with which his company is doing business, the situation can present a conflict of interest.
+In the conflict of interest scheme, the employee, executive, or owner may be able to influence the company decision making process to send business to the other entity.
+This conflict of interest may be broader than simply directly involving an employee, executive or owner.
+It can extend to wives, children or other family members who stand to benefit from any such undisclosed interest.

-Related Third Party Transactions
+Related Party Transactions

-Many compliance practitioners do not consider transactions with third parties as part of an overall fraud scheme.
-However, if the third party transactions are not conducted in an arms-length manner, this may well be indicia of an overall fraud scheme.
+Coenen points out that many people do not consider transactions with third parties as part of an overall fraud scheme.
+However if the third party transactions are not conducted in an arms-length manner, this may well be indicia of an overall fraud scheme.
 Problems can arise when the related parties have a special advantage in doing business with a company and when that special advantage harms the company through increased costs, decreased revenue or other concessions.

-In addition to the types of schemes listed in the categories above, Coenen lists several different types of such transactions.
+In addition to the types of schemes listed in the categories above.
+Coenen lists several different types of such transactions.
 They include:

-- Extending credit to a company which would not otherwise be so entitled; - Writing off accounts receivables with no legitimate business reason; - Doing business with a small or one-man shop with no physical assets or simply a post office box for an office; - Engaging in consulting agreements where no substantive work is done for payments received; - A consultant who engages in extensive 'market research' in foreign countries with little to no tangible work product; and - Concealing the existence of direct or indirect ownership in entities with which a company is doing business.
+- Extending credit to a company which would not otherwise be so entitled; - Writing off accounts receivables with no legitimate business reason; - Doing business with a small or one-man shop with no physical assets or simply a post office box for an office; - Engaging in consulting agreements where no substantive work is done for payments received; - A consultant who engages in extensive 'market research' in foreign countries with little to no tangible work product; and

+• Concealing the existence of direct or indirect ownership in entities with which a company is doing business.

-So what can a company to do combat inbound bribery and corruption?
-The techniques will be familiar to the compliance practitioner; they include ongoing monitoring programs of both accounts and transactions, through robust internal controls.
-It is also recommended that there be an anonymous reporting hotline through which employees can alert management of such activities without fear of supervisor retaliation.
-However, the most important form is that management set the correct 'Tone at the Top' that such fraudulent activity within the company will not be tolerated.
+Although the focus of Coenen's book is the investigation of fraud, in all of its forms and permutations, she does give several pointers to assist in the prevention of fraud.
+These will be familiar to the FCPA practitioner and include ongoing monitoring program of both accounts and transactions, through robust internal controls.
+Coenen recommends an anonymous reporting hotline through which employees can alert management of such activities without fear of supervisor retaliation.
+But Coenen ends by noting the most important form is that management set the correct 'Tone at the Top' that such fraudulent activity within the company will not be tolerated.